mnorelli/gulp/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Sometimes the most supported version of JavaScript doesn't have the latest feature.
-If we want to do certain things that improve productivity, we might may have to write code that *transpiles* into supported Javascript.
-Gulp is a useful tool to do just that.
+Gulp is a useful tool for automating tasks in order to increase productivity.
+Today we'll specifically use it mostly for *transpiling* ES6 to ES5 and Sass into CSS.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-* Install Gulp
 * Write a Gulp task and run it
-* Integrate Gulp modules
+* Leverage pre-built Gulp plugins

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->